Die Artikel im Deutschen

 - Example: “Die Katzen klettern auf die Bäume vor den Häusern.”

-Indefinite articles are normally used for people or objects that are not known.
-A plural form of indefinite articles does not exist.
-But there is another form, their negation.
+Indefinite articles are normally used for people or objects that are not known (yet).
+A plural form of indefinite articles does not exist, and the indefinite nouns simply occur without any article.
+In addition, there is another form, the negation (“kein”).

 - Example: “Eine Katze klettert auf einen Baum.”

 German articles are often seen as one of the most horrifying parts of German grammar.
-But you will see that it is nothing impossible to dominate if you dedicate some time to them.
-In the following, I’d like to give some basic explanations of German articles and also some useful tips for making German articles an easy thing for you!
+But you will see that it is not impossible to dominate them if you dedicate some time to the system.
+In the following, we’d like to give some basic explanations of German articles and also some useful tips for making German articles an easy thing for you!
 But first of all, let’s start with some basic information and structuring of German articles:

-- You can mainly differ between definite and indefinite articles, as you also do in English.
+- You can mainly distinguish between definite and indefinite articles, as you also do in English.

-- German articles vary, depending on the gender (masculine, feminine and neutral), the number (singular and plural) and the case (nominative, genitive, dative, and accusative) of the noun they precede.
+- German articles vary, depending on the gender (masculine, feminine and neuter), the number (singular and plural) and the case (nominative, genitive, dative, and accusative) of the noun they precede.

 It is very important for you to know some basics of German grammar in order to understand the variations of the articles.
 Later in this text, we will have to talk a lot about German cases.
 Just follow the link and language-easy.org will be glad to explain these parts of German grammar to you!
 Well, now knowing some basics of German articles, let’s start right ahead with going into some details!